5 Best Fuel Cards for Small Businesses in 2026

 Did You Know?

-The global fuel card market size is projected to reach $1,210.01 billion by 2027.
+The global fuel card market size is projected to reach $2,760.06bn by 2032.

-5. ExxonMobil BusinessPro Universal Card Best Value Rebates
+5. ExxonMobil BusinessPro Card Universal: Best Value Rebates

-ExxonMobil BusinessPro Universal focuses on high fuel savings at a relatively low ongoing cost.
-For a $2 monthly fee per card, you can earn up to 6¢ per gallon in rebates and still refuel at around 95% of US gas stations, not just Exxon and Mobil sites.
-It’s fuel-only and comes with a steep $75 late payment fee, but for fleets that reliably hit higher gallon thresholds, its rebate-to-fee ratio is one of the strongest on this list.
+ExxonMobil BusinessPro Card Universal focuses on high fuel savings at a relatively low ongoing cost.
+For a $2 monthly fee per card, you can earn up to $0.06 per gallon in rebates and still refuel at around 95% of US gas stations, not just Exxon and Mobil sites.

 ExxonMobil